 I arrived to the UK with my new spouse visa stamped in my passport and came through border control pretty easy.
 All I had to do was grab my BRP (biometric residence permit) within 10 days of entering the country and I’d be good to go.
 I grabbed it and I felt home free.
 I thought that my life could now “start” as a normal adult expat.
 I could find a job, do adult things like get a debit card and more.
 That was false.

 We had hired a lawyer to see us through the spouse visa process and she did not once mention anything about an NI number.
 It was funny because I had stressed that I wanted to work but I guess it slipped her mind.
 Any way, the way I found out about this coveted number was when I tried to set up a bank account the day after I arrived in the UK.
-I had my card and paperwork but in order to set up an account, I had to provide proof of address in the form of a utility bill, council tax bill or bank account info.
-I had none of those as I was just in the UK and could not get any of those as I didn’t have an earnings in the UK to assist with those.
-So I went on a message board to look for a hack.
+I had my card and paperwork but in order to set up an account, I had to provide proof of address in the form of a utility bill, council tax bill or bank account details.
+I had none of these items as I was just in the UK and did not have any history or earnings to even get those documents.
+So I went back to my old trusty Google and searched on the message boards for a hack.

 Monday came.
 I called.
 The woman at the other end told me I had to make an appointment at a job centre and told me the next available appointment was 3.5 weeks away.
 I booked it and asked her how soon after the appointment I would get my number.
 She said 4-6 weeks after that appointment.
 Wow!
 So I had to wait 7 weeks to get a number to cement my working capabilities.
 I also needed to wait for that number so I could open a bank account.
 Then I could arrange a real cell phone number for the UK and so many other basic adulting things.